faycalBourouina/Dish-Dash/readme.txt

 3. Improve the landing page algorithm and categorize the returned recipes
 4. Improve searching

 ## Notes

-The wireframe of the project: https://wireframe.cc/usWCFG.
+The wireframe of the project: [Link to Wireframe](https://wireframe.cc/usWCFG).